You are here

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.

 The following legal requirements are necessary for positions in this category.
-Per RCW 77.15.075, an applicant must be a citizen of the United States of America or a lawful permanent resident who can read and write the English language.
+Per RCW 77.15.075, an applicant must be a citizen of the United States of America, a lawful permanent resident, or a Deferred Action for Childhood Arrivals recipient, unless prohibited by other state or federal law, who can speak, read and write the English language.
 Applicant must be 21 years of age.
 Applicant must have valid Washington State driver’s license and acceptable driving record.
 All positions require successful completion of the Washington State Criminal Justice Training Commission (CJTC) Basic Law Enforcement Academy or a Washington CJTC recognized basic law enforcement certificate from another state.
 Must successfully complete the requirements of RCW 43.101.350, Middle Manager Career Level Certification.
-Must successful complete the CJTC Level 3: Executive Level Certification.
+Must successfully complete the CJTC Level 3: Executive Level Certification.

 Desirable Qualifications